The Impact of COVID-19 on Current International Students

 At this time, there is no new guidance from USCIS that waives the 90-day unemployment limit for students on OPT.
 Unpaid work may be counted as OPT activity.
 You may have better luck finding an unpaid internship related to your studies.

-- If you plan to continue studying at Drexel and confirm your admission, please contact email@example.com to change your education level.
+- If you plan to continue studying at Drexel and confirm your admission, please email email@example.com to change the education level of your I-20 and SEVIS record.

 - If your employer or family can sponsor you for a different visa/status, e.g., H-1B, H-4, F-2, J-2, or permanent residency ("green card"), you need to consult an immigration attorney regarding this matter.